CELEBRATING OUR HERITAGE AND CULTURE

 Midsommar: The summer solstice, the longest day of the year, is celebrated on the weekend closest to June 24th.
 We decorate and dance around the maypole and feast on pickled herring, new potatoes and strawberries.

-Lucia: Lucia day is on December 13th, but we celebrate it on the Saturday closest to that date.
-She brings us the light of faith and goodwill and the promise of the sun's return.
+Lucia: Lucia day is on December 13th, but we usually celebrate it on the first Saturday of the month.
+Lucia brings us the light of faith and goodwill and the promise of the sun’s return.
 The SAHS Lucia procession is a grand and very popular event.